 On Sept.
 14, 2007, the print magazine went to full color, and for the first time photographs in editorial stories were regularly printed in color instead of black and white.

 The Chronicle website grew and evolved into a platform for up-to-the-minute news and daily coverage of events.
 Instead of waiting a week to read about the latest competition, the 2000s saw a rise in the amount of online coverage from horse shows across the world.

 When Tragedy Strikes

 After the world was shocked by the Sept.
 11, 2001, terrorist attacks in the United States, the horse show world skidded to a stop.
-Cancelled flights and safety concerns prevented international travel, and horse show organizers questioned whether or not it was disrespectful to hold competitions in the days following 9/11.
-The horse world was not immune to the political environment, and patriotism soared at horse shows.
-At the Lincoln American Gold Cup in Devon, Pa., riders and spectators alike wore red, white and blue ribbons as the show continued.
+Canceled flights and safety concerns prevented international travel, and horse show organizers questioned whether it was disrespectful to hold competitions in the days following 9/11.
+At the Lincoln American Gold Cup in Devon, Pennsylvania, riders and spectators alike wore red, white and blue ribbons as the show continued.